-Percent saturation of dissolved oxygen in the bottom remained above the 90% saturation limit at compliance monitoring sites, at all times, meeting the EQG (Figure 11).
+The EQG for dissolved oxygen (DO) in the bottom remained above 90% saturation at all compliance monitoring sites, at all times, meeting the EQG (Figure 3.7).
+Two reference sites (WQR1 and WQR2) had DO below 90% saturation during the March 2023 sampling event which was unrelated to the discharge from the ocean outlet (Figure 3.7)

-1. Water quality monitoring occurred at compliance sites C5-C9 on 20 January, C11-C15 on 16 February and at C1, C13-C16 on
+Notes: 1.
+Water quality monitoring occurred at compliance sites C11-C15 on 10 January, C11-C15 on 8 February and at C1, C13-C16 on 16 March 2023, as a result of prevailing currents at the time of sampling.

-- 16 March 2022, as a result of prevailing currents at the time of sampling. - 2.
-Dark grey bars indicate sites relevant to the Environmental Quality Guideline for dissolved oxygen (DO). - 3.
-Yellow dashed lines is the EQG for DO (90% saturation). - 4.
+- 1. Dark grey bars indicate sites relevant to the Environmental Quality Guideline for dissolved oxygen (DO). - 2.
+Yellow dashed lines is the EQG for DO (90% saturation). - 3.
 DO was measured from the seabed to 0.5 m above seabed.

-Figure 11 Dissolved oxygen in bottom waters at compliance and reference sites
+Figure 3.7 Dissolved oxygen in bottom waters at compliance and reference site

-4 Seafood safe for human consumption
+4 Seafood Safe for Human Consumption